Home Ernie Hawkins Tour Music DVD's Contact

 In 1973 Hawkins moved to Dallas for graduate school and earned a doctorate in phenomenological psychology.
 There he learned the music of Texas blues players such as Lemon Jefferson, Funny Papa Smith, Henry Thomas and Lightnin’ Hopkins.

-In the early 1980’s, Hawkins recorded his first solo album of Ragtime guitar, Ragtime Signatures.
+In the early 1980's, Hawkins recorded his first solo album of Ragtime guitar, Ragtime Signatures.
 His second CD, Blues Advice, was dedicated to the memory of his teacher, Davis, on the occasion of the centennial of his birth.
-The CD includes three rare songs taught to Hawkins by Davis: Penitentiary Blues, Florida Blues and Will There be Stars in my Crown.
-Bluesified, Mean Little Poodle and Rags & Bones, Ernie’s latest CDs, are garnering worldwide acclaim.
+Bluesified, Mean Little Poodle, Rags & Bones, and Whinin' Boy, Ernie's latest CDs, are garnering worldwide acclaim.
+Bluesified routinely plays in a local hospital in the preemie and chemotherapy units.
+Whinin' Boy, recorded with a band, has been nominated for two Independent Music Awards.

 “Ernie Hawkins is an important link in the unbroken chain of blues and gospel artists.
 His guitaristry and love of the style is incomparable.
 From the Rev. Gary Davis into the future with his own style Ernie is one of the special ones!”
 Jorma Kaukonen